 The primary objective of the general education requirements is to guarantee that all students seeking a Bachelor in Business Administration (BBA) degree will share a common body of knowledge drawn from a broad spectrum of subject areas.

-The physical education requirement is comprised of one credit hour of Wellness, two credit hours of additional Physical Education courses, and GGC 1000 if the student entered with fewer than thirty credit hours.
+The physical education requirement is comprised of one credit hour of Wellness and two credit hours of additional Physical Education courses.